Personalize your DealNews Experience

 If a deal sells out before you can grab it, you have the opportunity to join a waitlist.
 Do it!
 There's a chance someone else will drop the item, giving you the chance to snag it at the Lightning Deal price.

 A lot of Prime Day deals will be a surprise, so we won't learn about them until several hours before they go live.
-Still, there are a few types of offers we know to expect by now.
+But many offers are already available, including exclusive discounts for Prime members on Amazon services.

-For instance, Prime Day is a prime time to buy Amazon devices.
-Expect serious discounts on Alexa-enabled gadgets, Kindles, and Fire tablets.
-Further, we wouldn't be surprised to see sales on things like Fire Cube, Fire TVs, the Cloud Cam, and devices from Blink and Ring.
+Prime Day is also prime time to buy Amazon devices.
+Already, Amazon has knocked $100 off the Fire TV Recast, taking it down to $129.99.
+Expect other serious discounts on Alexa-enabled gadgets, Kindles, and Fire tablets.
+Further, we wouldn't be surprised to see sales on things like Fire TV Cube, Fire TVs, the Cloud Cam, and devices from Blink and Ring.

 SEE ALSO: Can You Share Amazon Prime?